rgglez/svelte-i18n-gettext/README.md

 This is a [Svelte](https://svelte.dev/) [derived store](https://learn.svelte.dev/tutorial/derived-stores) which implements translation (i18n) of text messages.

 It uses standard [gettext](https://www.gnu.org/software/gettext/) .po files, which are translated into json using the *po2json.cjs* Node.js script.
-This script is has this parameters:
+This script is has these parameters:

 * *-i, --input <input>* the input PO file.
 * *-o, --output <output>* the output JSON file.